cshapard26/ECE1181/_pages/Lab1.md

 To check that your program works, you will need to run it again.
 It is important to note that you must recompile your code EVERY TIME YOU MAKE A CHANGE.
 You can recompile using the command `./build`.
 Run your program again using `./HelloWorld`, which should output "Hello [Your Name]!"into the terminal. **Take a screenshot of the output, as well as your code, and make sure to include it in your lab report.**

 ### Part B
 This next step is pretty simple.
-Go into HelloWorld.s and change the LAST `svc 0` to `svc AnyOtherNumber`.
+Go into HelloWorld.s and change the LAST `mov R0, #0` to `mov R0, #AnyOtherNumber`.
+Where `AnyOtherNumber` is a number other than 0.
 Recompile your code and rerun it.
 What happened?
 Take a screenshot of the output and write out what you saw happen in your own words.
 If nothing happened, take note of that as well.

 # Conclusion
 Congrats!
 You just completed your first lab for ECE1181.
 All that's left to do now is to write your lab report and submit it sometime before your next lab session.
 Check the official lab instructions for more information about what to include in your lab report.
 When in doubt, always include screenshots.
 You may have felt a little overwhelmed during this first session.
 That's okay.
 It may take a minute to settle into these concepts, but know that there are plenty of resources available to you if you are confused.
 See either Dr. Camp's office hours or preferably the TA office hours for help with labs, homework, or general questions about the course.
 We hope you have a great rest of your day and look forward to the next lab!

 # Code Given
 WARNING: I strongly recommend typing this into your Red Pitaya directly – The reason is that there are hidden symbols that may cause a high degree of frustration from copy/paste that would be spared by just typing it in.
 Also, you get a better feel for the code in doing so.
 You will likely not understand all that is happening in this code for now.
 That is okay.
 As the semester goes on, you will gain an understanding of everything you see below.

 HelloWorld.s:
 ```asm